okfde/pretix/README.md

 Afterwards run  `$ make localecompile`, commit the changes and push to origin master.
 On the server pull from origin and rebuild the docker container.

-## Docker compose
+## Production setup

-`docker-compose.yml` contains our Docker production setup.
+`docker-compose.yml` contains our Docker production setup and uses `db/Dockerfile` for the database setup and describes the Redis setup in addition to pretix itself.

 It'll read config values from the environment.
 See `env.sample` for variables needed.
 On the server (or wherever) `$ cp env.sample .env` and adjust your values.

+It will create volumes for database and logs, make sure that the correct owner is set, so that the pretix container user can access them.

+Pretix also needs another config file that you have to manually add to `./volumes/pretix/` (which pretix will think of as /etc/pretix/) that is called `pretix.cfg`.
+You can find the base [`pretix.cfg` in the developer documentation](https://docs.pretix.eu/en/latest/admin/installation/docker_smallscale.html#config-file).

+The important things to update in that file are the `url` and the database usernames and passwords according to the .env values.

-Then you can `$ docker-compose up` that stuff.
+Once that is done, `$ docker-compose up` that stuff.

 ## Contributing